ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 the Boolean values that JSON can represent.)

-During the iteration process, the filter expression receives the node of each array element or value in an object member of the structured value being filtered; this element or member value is then known as the *current node*.
+During the iteration process, the filter expression receives the node of each array element or object member value of the structured value being filtered; this element or member value is then known as the *current node*.

 The current node can be used as the start of one or more JSONPath